 This episode is a case study on how to increase financial planning adoption and the resulting program productivity effects.

-We will talk with two program executives, and trainer, and an advisor to learn about effective training strategies, success measurement, and business impact.
+We learn about effective training strategies, success measurement, and business impact.

 Hosts: